urschrei/pyzotero/doc/index.rst

 Without ``--enable-writes``, the write tools are not merely disabled: they are never registered, so they do not appear in the model's tool list at all, and content in your library cannot induce a call to one.

 ``add_attachment`` requires an **absolute** path.
-The server runs as a subprocess of your MCP client, so its working directory is not yours, and a relative path would resolve somewhere unintended; relative paths are rejected rather than guessed at.
+The server runs as a subprocess of your MCP client, so its working directory is not yours, and a relative path would resolve somewhere unintended; relative paths are rejected.
 The file is copied into Zotero's storage, and syncs with the library if sync is enabled.
-Attaching a file that is already attached to the item is reported as unchanged rather than duplicated, so a retried call is safe.
+Attaching a file that is already attached to the item is reported as unchanged rather than duplicated.

 ``delete_item`` is behind a second flag because deletion via the local API is irreversible: items are erased outright rather than moved to the trash, and the deletion propagates on sync. ``--enable-deletes`` implies ``--enable-writes``.